asyncapi/website/pages/blog/status-update-47-20.md

 ### Web Component

 Since the 0.17.5 release, we are now automatically publishing also the @asyncapi/web-component to npm.
-Since it depends on the React component, it will always follow the same version number.
+Given that it depends on the React component, it will always follow the same version number.
 This is all possible thanks to work done by amazing [Hesyar Uzuner](https://github.com/hesyar), [Claude Gex](https://github.com/gexclaude), [Maciej Urbańczyk](https://github.com/magicmatatjahu).

 Now it should be easier for you to use this component in non-React projects.
 That is, for example, how you would use it in a plain HTML: